Tubhaahmad/Siennas-Compass-Tubhaahmed/README.md

 # Blog Front-end Website
 This is a vanilla website that displays a list of items fetched from an API.

+Sienna’s Compass is a personal travel blog for Sienna Sinclair, where she shares travel experiences through immersive, story-driven content.
+The blog focuses on authentic travel experiences — from uncovering hidden gems and local cultures to exploring well-loved, iconic destinations with fresh perspective.
+Through narratives, photography, and practical tips, Sienna’s Compass encourages meaningful travel and deeper connections with places and people.
+The blog inspires the readers to travel, and offers both tips and guidance for planning their own journeys.
+Primarly, the target audience for this blog are young adults to adults that are interested in mostly independent travel.
+It is also aimed towards those who are looking for authentic, cultural, hidden gems or less commercialized travel destinations, for those that are up for an adventure, meaninful and unforgettable experiences.

 ## Resources